-The first step in the assessment of the Town's parking system is an inventory of existing spaces including publicly owned/operated off-street lots, on-street parking, and private/restricted off-street lots.
-Following lot entry signage, it appears that the Town operates nine (9) public lots within the study area boundary using municipal lot designations A through I. However, upon further inquiry it was determined that one of the lots (Lot I) is on church property, is maintained by the Town, and is operated on a year to year agreement, one lot, the rear portion of Lot A (now coded Lot A2), is owned by Fauqiuer County, and the front section of Lot A (now coded Lot A1) is owned/operated jointly by the Town and County.
+The first step in the assessment of the Town's parking system is an inventory of existing spaces including publicly owned/operated off-street lots, on-street parking, and private/restricted offstreet lots.
+Following lot entry signage, it appears that the Town operates nine (9) public lots within the study area boundary using municipal lot designations A through I. However, upon further inquiry it was determined that one of the lots (Lot I) is on Warrenton Baptist Church property, is maintained by the Town, and is operated on a year to year agreement, two lots, the rear portion of Lot A (now coded Lot A2) and Lot H, are owned by Faugiuer County, and the front section of Lot A (now coded Lot A1) is owned/operated jointly by the Town and County.
 Exhibit 2 illustrates the location and ownership of the publicly available lots while Table 1 provides a numerical summary including posted parking restrictions.